Compulsory education: Purpose

 At the start of the 20th century, the purpose of compulsory education was to master physical skills which are necessary and can be contributed to the nation.
 It also instilled values of ethics and social communications abilities in teenagers, and it would allow immigrants to fit in the unacquainted society of a new country.

 It is mostly used to advance the education of all citizens, minimize the number of students who stop going to school because of family economic reasons, and balance the education differences between rural and urban areas.

 The overall correlation between the level of access to education in a country and the skills of its student population is weak.
 This disconnect between education access and education quality may be the consequence of weak capacity to implement education policies or lack of information on the part of policymakers on how to promote student learning.
 In other situations, governments might be intentionally motivated to provide education for reasons that have nothing to do with improving the knowledge and skills of citizens.
+Human and social capital are especially important towards society and many low and middle-income countries have made sure to increase their policies on compulsory education in order to help reproduce the generational transmission of human capital.
+Ensuring that individuals have these skills may allow for beneficial social outcomes and can potentially help improve earnings.
+Survey studies have also shown significant beneficial outcomes for women and early child development with the access to free resources, like education.

 Throughout history, compulsory education laws have typically been the latest form of education intervention enacted by states.
 In general, governments in Europe and Latin America began to intervene in primary education an average of 107 years before democratization as measured by Polity.
 Compulsory education laws, despite being one of the last measures introduced by central governments seeking to regulate primary education, nevertheless were implemented an average of 52 years before democratization as measured by Polity and 36 years before universal male suffrage.
+With the increase of free education, research shows significant findings that compulsory education helps decrease the wealth gap and allows for a higher opportunity towards social equality.

 Historically, there is a trend of mass education being introduced in the aftermath of civil wars.
 According to a 2022 study, nondemocracies frequently introduced mass education to teach obedience and respect for authority.